-He's helped by Fiona, a former operative who also happens to be Michael's one-time ex and current live-in girlfriend.
+He's helped by Fiona, a former operative who also happens to be his off-and-on girlfriend/lover.
 Sam, a hard-drinking pseudo-spy, adds color.
 Jesse Porter, a newer addition to the team, adds muscle.
 And Madeline, Michael's chain-smoking mother adds guilt.

 For half a decade, Burn Notice was a flat-out episodic spy caper—most episodes self-contained with the larger thread only apparent during the obligatory season cliffhangers.
-But in Season 6, we see a change: The stakes are higher, the show's serial aspects more obvious.
-A shadowy character named Anson Fullerton is forcing Michael to make impossible choices in order to keep his friends, family and, especially, Fiona safe.
-Suddenly, this breezy, week-to-week show is making a play to become a miss-an-episode-at-your-own-peril type of show, at least for its fans.
+But lately, we've see a change: The stakes are higher, the show's serial aspects more obvious.

-The fit, frankly, isn't all that comfortable.
+That more serious tone, frankly, isn't the best of fits here though.
 Neither the writing nor the characters seem at ease in a 24-style drama.
 But neither is the content quite as severe.
 While Burn Notice has a higher content quantity than, say, USA's Psych or the now deceased Monk—it doesn't raise it to envelope-pushing levels.
 It's happier blowing smoke in rooms already designated for such activities, exuding the vibe of a 1980s throwaway detective thriller … with more skin and swearing.

 In an effort to stop Michael from making shady moral compromises to keep her alive and safe, Fiona turns herself into the government for a crime she didn't really commit, allowing Michael to pursue Anson.
 Sam risks his own life to save another's.